Uvacoder/port-scriptedpixels/content/blog/myM1MacBookAirSetup.md

 - Chrome - used for dev tools and client work
 - Microsoft Edge - hardly used but it's good to do some cross browser testing

-## Applications
+### Applications
 - [GitTower](https://www.git-tower.com/mac)
   - git GUI application.
 I used to use Git all via the command-line, but after discovering this app I decided that I could work faster and better with the GUI.
 It's now on Windows too.
-  - **If you're intrested in purchasing a license then I'd recommend using my [Referral link](https://www.git-tower.com/p/refer-a-friend/R-V6U62EWPZV)** 🙏🏽
+  - **If you're intrested in purchasing a license then I'd recommend using my [Referral link](https://www.git-tower.com/p/refer-a-friend/R-V6U62EWPZV) as you'll get 10% off your license**  🙏🏽
 - [MAMPPro](https://www.mamp.info/en/downloads/) - mostly used for WordPress
 - [RunJS](https://runjs.app) - small JS scratchpad
 - [LuLu](https://objective-see.com/products/lulu.html) - network monitor to block adware etc